Tampa To Key West By Car – Places You Have To Visit

 - GetYourGuide*– Find exclusive and unique sightseeing tours in Florida!

 Florida – Tampa To Key West By Car And The Places You Have To Visit

-When I made my Florida road trip, me and my friend, who joined me this time, we planned two days for going from Tampa to Key West!
-Please be aware that if you want to do EVERYTHING, you might need a bit longer!
-It´s so easy to stretch the time over a few days if you’re going to spend some time at all these places!
+When I made my Florida road trip, my friend and I joined me this time, planned two days for going from Tampa to Key West!
+Please be aware that if you want to do EVERYTHING, you might need a bit!
+It’s so easy to stretch the time over a few days if you’re going to spend some time at all these places!
 If you like, you could also do a separate road trip doing all this!

 Leaving Tampa* and head straight to the ocean.
-Take the I-75 and then turn to 789 and follow the sea for a while, instead of taking the inner route.
-The other way would be faster, but if you want to see something and make an island-hopping, then I´d suggest following the ocean route!
+Take the I-75 and then turn to 789 and follow the sea for a while instead of taking the inner route.
+The other way would be faster, but if you want to see something and make an island-hopping, I’d suggest following the ocean route!

-Did you know that Florida has another has more Keys on this side of the state?
+Did you know that Florida has more Keys on this side of the state?
 Not only the ones down to Key West!
-Well, that´s why I took the island route!
+Well, that’s why I took the island route!

-Passing Bradenton and driving to Bradenton Beach*.
-It´s the perfect opportunity for a first stop and to stretch your legs at one of the beautiful beaches in the Gulf of Mexico.
-The white sand and the turquoise water won´t disappoint you.
+You are passing Bradenton and driving to Bradenton Beach*.
+It’s the perfect opportunity for a first stop and to stretch your legs at one of the beautiful beaches in the Gulf of Mexico.
+The white sand and the turquoise water won’t disappoint you.